-- 34 To qualify for regional trail status, an existing or proposed trail: - Must serve a regional audience, based on visitor origin and service-area research on regional trails, - Should not duplicate an existing trail, - Should connect two or more units of the Regional Parks System, and/or
+- 36 To qualify for regional trail status, an existing or proposed trail: - Must serve a regional audience, based on visitor origin and service-area research on regional trails - Should not duplicate an existing trail

-1 • Should connect state or federal recreational units
+- Should connect two or more units of the Regional Parks System - Should connect state or federal recreational units

-The trail may include part of an existing county or local trail if it is a destination itself, providing a high quality recreation experience that traverses significant natural resource areas, and it links two or more

-4 units of the Regional Parks System.
+The trail may include part of an existing county or local trail if it is a destination itself, providing a highquality recreation experience that traverses significant natural resource areas, and it links two or more units of the Regional Parks System.

-5 The regional trail system in the metropolitan area is like the highway system, with regional and local
+6 The regional trail system in the metropolitan area is like the highway system, with regional and local

-- 6 components.
-The regional component consists of trails in the regional trail system and state - 7 administered trails.
-These trails are complemented by shorter, local trails, which may eventually feed - 8 into units of the regional trail system.
-The opportunities for interesting regional trail recreation - 9 experiences are substantially enhanced where local trails intersect with or are reached by elements of - 10 the regional system. - 11 Visitor origin data from the Council's 2016 Regional Parks and Trails Survey indicate that regional trails 12 in the metropolitan area are used most by people who live nearby or can reach the trail in a short - 13 bicycle trip or drive.
-With more than 90% of the region's population living inside the Metropolitan Urban - 14 Service Area, the priority is to develop trail corridors in this area.
-Some of the metropolitan area's inner- - ring suburbs are not close to regional parks and do not have large tracts of land that would be available - 16 for future development of parks for the regional system.
-Regional trail development should be pursued - 17 in these suburbs when the need has been identified, to help achieve geographic balance of Regional - 18 Parks System facilities.
+7 components.
+The regional component consists of trails in the regional trail system and state

+8 administered trails.
+These trails are complemented by shorter, local trails, which may eventually feed

+9 into units of the regional trail system.
+The opportunities for interesting regional trail recreation

+10 experiences are substantially enhanced where local trails intersect with or are reached by elements of 11 the regional system regional trails in the metropolitan area are used most by people who live nearby or can reach the trail in

+11 the regional system.

+12 Visitor origin data from the Council's 2016 Regional Parks and Trails Survey Visitor Study indicate that

+14 a short bicycle trip or drive.
+With more than 90% of the region's population living inside the Metropolitan

+15 Urban Service Area, the priority is to develop trail corridors in this area.
+Some of the metropolitan area's

+16 inner-ring suburbs are not close to regional parks and do not have large tracts of land that would be

+17 available for future development of parks for the regional system.
+Regional trail development should be 18 pursued in these suburbs when the need has been identified, to help achieve geographic balance of

+19 Regional Parks System facilities.

-Occasionally, existing corridors previously used for railroad or road transportation become available for new uses.
+20 Occasionally, existing corridors previously used for railroad or road transportation become available for

+21 new uses.
 This is particularly true of railroad rights-of-way that are no longer required for service.
+The

-The most likely new uses for these corridors are either recreational trails or transitways such as light-rail transit, commuter rail, or bus rapid transit.
+22 most likely new uses for these corridors are either recreational trails or transitways such as light-rail

+23 transit, commuter rail, or bus rapid transit.

-23 The availability of these corridors may offer excellent opportunities for the regional trail system to 24 expeditiously acquire links that would otherwise have to be assembled on a parcel-by-parcel basis.
-All 25 surplus corridors put on the market should be evaluated for their suitability as additions to the regional 26 trail system.
-If an available corridor traverses an area with high-quality natural resources, or if it 27 constitutes part of a link in the regional trail system, the corridor should be considered for trail use as part of the Regional Parks System.
-In some cases, available corridors do not provide any linkages or 28 29 offer any potentially interesting trail recreation experience.
-In these cases, the corridors are not suitable 30 for inclusion in the Regional Parks System.
+24 The availability of these corridors may offer excellent opportunities for the regional trail system to 25 expeditiously acquire links that would otherwise have to be assembled on a parcel-by-parcel basis.
+All 26 surplus corridors put on the market should be evaluated for their suitability as additions to the regional 27 trail system.
+If an available corridor traverses an area with high-quality natural resources, or if it 28 constitutes part of a link in the regional trail system, the corridor should be considered for trail use as part of the Regional Parks System.
+In some cases, available corridors do not provide any linkages or 29 30 offer any potentially interesting trail recreation experience.
+In these cases, the corridors are not suitable 31 for inclusion in the Regional Parks System.